axibase/atsd-use-cases/aging-america/README.md

 ### Forecasting

-The ATSD Forecast tool may be used to model future trends based on existings data.
+The ATSD Forecast tool may be used to model future trends based on existing data.
 See the [Resources](#resources) section of this article to download the complete configuration used in this forecast or reference the abbreviated table below for a basic understanding of the mechanics at work.

 |Basic Forecast Configuration Information| |
 |--|--|